-Always inform Dave Rispoli that you will be graduating around the first week of registration in your final quarter so he can ensure that CSE records of courses completed toward your degree match your own.
+Always inform Kate Gayle that you will be graduating around the first week of registration in your final quarter so she can ensure that CSE records of courses completed toward your degree match your own.

 To earn your degree, you MUST complete the online Master’s Degree Request.
-This request form opens up on the first day of the quarter and ends around the 8th week of the quarter; please complete the request early so you do not forget to do so.
+This request form opens up on the first day of the quarter and must be filed during the quarter in which you graduate; please complete the request early so you do not forget to do so.
 Then, all you must do to graduate is complete your final courses.
 Late in the quarter, Dave will check to make sure that everything is on track and approve your request on behalf of the program.